MuscleMap/MuscleMap/README.md

     You then need to install the corresponding GPU-compatible version of [PyTorch v2.4.0](https://pytorch.org/get-started/previous-versions/).
 We recommend installing the PyTorch wheel with pip.

-    7.2.
-Step 2 — Open a Python console and run:
+    Step 7.2. — Open a Python console and run:

     ```python
     import torch